alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 <figcaption>Goerli workers fixing transactions</figcaption>
 </figure>

 To connect to the Goerli Ethereum testnet, you will need a wallet.
-In this example, we’ll use <a href="https://metamask.io/" class="markup--anchor markup--p-anchor" data-href="https://metamask.io/" rel="noopener" target="_blank">Metamask</a> but it would work similarly with other wallets.
+In this example, we’ll use <a href="https://metamask.io/" data-href="https://metamask.io/">Metamask</a> but it would work similarly with other wallets.

 🚨 _If using Metamask, before starting the process, go to the “advanced settings”, and make sure that the “show test networks” toggle is activated!_